fontsplugin/plugin/README.md

 Gutenberg Block
 ---------------

-Use Google Fonts withiin your content with our new Gutenberg Block.
+Use Google Fonts within your content with our new Gutenberg Block.

 ![](google-fonts-block-gutenberg.gif)